WalletConnect/walletconnect-docs/docs/specs/clients/push/push-subscription.md

 A Push subscription is an agreement between a dapp and a wallet to receive future notifications.

-A Wallet user will be able to authorize a dapp by sending an authenticated payload with a corresponding identity key and dapp url as described by [Push authentication](./push-authentication.md)
+A Wallet user will be able to authorize a dapp by sending an authenticated payload with a corresponding identity key and dapp URL as described by [Push authentication](./push-authentication.md)

 There are however two flows for creating a push subscription: